 When to use the National Transit Map and to use Transitland?

-Projects for which the National Transit Map layers are well suited:
+Reach for the National Transit Map when:

-- Projects focused on the United States
+- Your project is focused on the United States.

-- Web maps with MVT vector tiles
+- You're building web maps with MVT vector tiles.